 I assume that you are here to learn.
 I will do my best to help you achieve that goal.
 However, learning is primarily your responsibility.
 You should come to class prepared to participate in the lecture and ask questions.
 I am happy to meet with you outside of class to discuss questions you have.
 I also try to respond to email in a timely manner when possible.

 In addition to the course website, I will use email regularly to send information to the class.
 You must have a valid university of utah email address for all correspondence in this class, as outlined by the university?s policy.
 If you prefer to use other email addresses, please set up a forward from your umail account (see here for instructions).

 Homework is designed to provide you with the opportunity to solidify concepts discussed in class.
 Homework assignments will typically require you to assimilate several concepts to solve a problem.
 I do this purposely, since I believe that this will help you to learn problem solving skills that will be crucial to your success as an engineer.

 Homework assignments will be posted on the homework page of the course web site.

 Solutions will be posted on the class web site shortly after the due date.

 I strongly encourage you to work together on homework assignments.
 Discuss the problem and your solution approaches with each other.
 However, you must submit your own work.
 Copying others’ work is plagiarism and will not be tolerated.
 Consequences of cheating and plagiarism include failure of homework assignments, failure of this class, and possibly dismissal from the chemical engineering program.

 Homework assignments must be submitted electronically via the course web page.
 You should write a report describing the problem, your solution, and presenting your results.
-Submit your report in PDF format.
-Any Excel or Matlab files that you used to solve the homework problem should also be submitted with your solution.
+Submit your report as a Jupyter notebook.
 For more information, see the Homework page.